Get

 Moderate Trauma

-If the damage is causing more significant deformation of the tail (e.g., a right-angle bend) or if there are wounds to the skin, your vet will likely recommend admitting your kitty for a sedation or general anesthesia so they can take an X-ray of the damage, suture any deep wounds, and attempt to reduce the fracture to encourage it to heal in the right position.
+If the damage is causing more significant deformation of the tail (e.g., a right-angle bend) or if there are wounds to the skin, a vet will likely recommend admitting your kitty for a sedation or general anesthesia so they can take an X-ray of the damage, suture any deep wounds, and attempt to reduce the fracture to encourage it to heal in the right position.

 Vet in X-ray room with a cat adjusting machine